23 Memorable Indian TV Ads Campaigns from 90s – Famous Advertisements in India

 One of the most popular Indian ads is the TV advertisement campaign by Mentos.
 It is considered a funny yet creative advertisement in India.

-Mentos started this ad campaign in 2003, and since then, it holds its popularity among common people.
+Mentos started this ad campaign in 2003, and since then, it has maintained its popularity among common people.
 The slogan is so famous that people use it in daily humorous conversations.

-No doubt, this brand is successful in creating a huge impact among its consumers by entertaining them.
+No doubt, this brand is successful in creating a huge impact among its consumers and is often remembered while discussing TV ads dialogue that became part of daily conversations.

 Video Source: YouTube

-The ad campaign is full of sheer humour and it hardly speaks anything about the product.
-Throughout the whole ad, you can see men who compromise their sense, morals and dignity for some stranger women.
+The ad campaign is full of sheer humour, and it hardly says anything about the product.
+Throughout the whole ad, you can see men who compromise their sense, morals and dignity for some strange women.

-The “Men Will Be Men” ad campaign of Seagram Imperial Blue is considered one of the most memorable Indian ads ever.
-This ad was started in 1999, and it is continuing till now.
+The “Men Will Be Men” campaign is widely regarded as one of the most iconic Indian ads ever produced.
+This ad was started in 1999, and it has continued until now.

 It can be considered a classic example of an Indian TV advertisement, and different business owners get inspired by this ad campaign.